-A colorimetric method for aluminum chloride developed by Park et al. (1997).
+A colorimetric method for aluminum chloride was developed by Park et al. (1997).

 Determination of total phenols

-The identification of phenolic compounds in DDP was accomplished by employing the Singleton and Rossi (1965) method and the folin Ciocalteu reagent.
+The identification of phenolic compounds in dried plant powders (DDP) was accomplished by employing the Singleton and Rossi (1965) method and the Folin- Ciocalteu reagent.